 Requirements for High-Risk Systems

-If any of your AI systems is classified as high-risk, you must meet the following requirements by the high-risk deadline (2 August 2026 under current law, provisionally set to move to 2 December 2027 under the Digital Omnibus of 7 May 2026):
+If any of your AI systems is classified as high-risk, you must meet the following requirements by the high-risk deadline - 2 December 2027 for Annex III systems, 2 August 2028 for Annex I systems:

 1. Risk management system: A documented system for identifying, analyzing, and mitigating risks throughout the entire lifecycle of the AI system.